-The Drupal Field Group module helps with the flow of the website structure for large amounts of content.
+The Drupal Field Group module is a Drupal module that helps with the flow of the website structure for large amounts of content.
 It allows you to group fields together so they are easier to find on the page when you need to make changes or updates.

 You can create vertical or horizontal tabs using this module.
 It can turn a page with massive amounts of fields into something simple and easy to navigate.